Figure 1: Wetting occurs when molten solder penetrates a copper surface, forming an intermetallic bond.

 A cold or disturbed solder joint will usually require only reheating and reflowing of the solder with the addition of suitable flux.
 If reheating does not correct the condition, the solder should be removed and the joint resoldered.

 Solder joints should have a smooth appearance.
 A satin luster is permissible.
 The joints should be free from scratches, sharp edges, grittiness, looseness, blistering, or other evidence of poor workmanship.
-Probe marks from test pins are acceptable providing that they do not affect the integrity of the solder joint.
+Probe marks from test pins are acceptable, as they do not affect the integrity of the solder joint.

 An acceptable solder connection should indicate evidence of wetting and adherence when the solder blends to the soldered surface.
-The solder should form a small contact angle; this indicates the presence of a metallurgical bond and metallic continuity from solder to surface.
+The solder should form a small contact angle, indicating a metallurgical bond and metallic continuity from solder to surface.
 (See Figure 4)